 The Hartford authorities again summoned William Pynchon to answer charges of "unfaithfull dealing in the trade of corne" and for ignoring his duties as a magistrate of the colony.
 They fined Pynchon 40 bushels of corn for failing to deliver the Indian corn at the price of six shillings per bushel.
 The river towns then sent Mason again to Springfield, this time with a band of armed men, and threatened the Indians if they did not sell corn.
 The Indians agreed, but at a price of 12 shillings per bushel.

 Despite Pynchon's protests, the Connecticut authorities went so far as to write to the church at Roxbury to undermine his reputation there.
 Later that year, the leadership of Massachusetts and Connecticut gathered to settle questions over the boundary of the two colonies,.
 Then, William Pynchon declared Springfield belonged to Massachusetts.

 Banned in Boston

 Despite some protests from the river towns, Massachusetts officially took Springfield by 1642.
 Pynchon, meanwhile, did not live happily ever after in Massachusetts.
 He continued to chafe against Puritan practices and beliefs.
-In 1650 he published a religious tract - The Meritorious Price of Our Redemption - the first book banned in Massachusetts.
+In 1650 he published a religious tract -- The Meritorious Price of Our Redemption -- the first book banned in Massachusetts.
+(Many would follow.)

-William Pynchon was accused of heresy and the colonies were beginning to get whipped up over witchcraft.
+William Pynchon was accused of heresy.
+At the same time, the colonies were beginning to get whipped up over witchcraft.
 Sensing the dire mood, Pynchon gave title to his lands to his son.
 He departed for England in 1652, where he lived the life of a wealthy man for the next 21 years.